XuewenWangUGA/GMATA/README.md

  ## Step by Step
  Please followed the steps in manual and demo.

+## Updates on version 2.2.1
+Updated the graphic interface. fixed the issue which may not start at some particular version of Linux Ubuntu.

 ## Updates on version 2.2
 1. add a new module for masking SSRs for genome annotation
 2. add a new function for satelite analysing